 A final point worth considering concerns the issue of effectiveness.
 Of course it is because of CBT’s record empirically (a record which is increasingly being challenged) that it has gained its dominance.
 On this point, it is important to remember that effectiveness is not a measure of violence.
 It is certainly not a measure of epistemic violence.
 An intervention which is experienced as violent may still yearn positive outcomes on individuals, if we look hard enough for them but, more to the point here, subject the Other to violence socially and discursively.
 A violence, I believe, which remains to be seriously reflected upon in the profession.
 Perhaps to that end, we could all do with this kind reminder: ‘The Master’s Tools Will Never Dismantle the Master’s House’ (Audre Lorde, 1979).
 Words which kept coming to my mind as I wrote this article.

 References (not hyperlinked)

 Beck, A. T., Rush, A. J., Shaw, B. F., & Emery, G. (1979).
 Cognitive therapy of depression.
 New York: The Guilford Press.

 Brown, L.M.
 (2004).
 Understanding and Ontology in Traditional African Thought in Brown, L.M. (ed.)
 African Philosophy: New and Traditional Perspectives.
 Oxford: Oxford University Press.

 Thank you for reading.

+If you have found this article useful or interesting, please spread the word.
 All work published on Race Reflections is the intellectual property of its writers.
 Please do not reproduce, republish or repost any content from this site without express written permission from Race Reflections.
 If you wish to repost this article, please see the contact section for further details.